FK Partizan: Rivalries

 Partizan's biggest rivalry is with Red Star Belgrade.
 The matches between these rivals have been labeled as the Eternal derby (Serbian: Вечити дерби, Večiti derbi) or Belgrade derby.
 The rivalry started immediately after the creation of the two clubs.
 Red Star was founded for Yugoslav youth and Partizan as the football section of the Yugoslav People's Army.
 The rivalry is also intensified by the fact that both clubs have their stadiums situated only a few hundred metres apart.
 The Eternal derby is particularly noted for the passion of both supporters groups.
-The stands of both teams feature fireworks, coloured confetti, flags, rolls of paper, torches, smoke, drums, giant posters and choreographies, used to create visual grandeur and apply psychological pressure on the visiting teams, hence the slogan, "Welcome to Hellgrade".
-Some fans also use trumpets, similar to the supporters in South America.
-This creates for the region a typical and distinctive Balkan Brass Band atmosphere.
+The stands of both teams feature fireworks, coloured confetti, flags, rolls of paper, torches, smoke, drums, giant posters and choreographies, used to create visual grandeur and apply psychological pressure on the visiting teams.
 Both sets of supporters sing passionate songs against their rivals, and the stadiums are known to bounce with the simultaneous jumping of the fans.

 The duel is regarded by Bleacher Report as one of the greatest football rivalries in the world.
 Along with the Old Firm, the Rome derby and the Istanbul derby, the Belgrade derby is known as one of the most intense rivalries in European football.
 The largest attendance at a derby match was about 100,000 spectators (90,142 with paid tickets) on 7 November 1976 at the Red Star Stadium.
 The biggest win was 7–1 for Partizan on 6 December 1953 at the Partizan Stadium but the club with the most victories is Red Star.

 During the Yugoslav era between 1945 and 1991, Partizan maintained a rivalry with other members of the so called "big four".
 Along with Partizan and Red Star, the "big four" included Dinamo Zagreb and Hajduk Split.
 Results in the table include domestic championship and cup games Partizan played against other members of the Yugoslav "big four" up to and including the season 1990–91: